- Interactive Questions

 exotoxin: Pathogenic protein secreted by bacteria.

-exudate: The extravascular fluid (containing proteins and cellular debris) which accumulates during inflammation.
+exudate: The extravascular fluid (containing proteins and cellular debris) that accumulates during inflammation.

-Fc: Crystallizable, non-antigen-binding fragment of an immunoglobulin molecule obtained following papain digestion.
-Consists of the C-terminal portion of both heavy chains which is responsible for binding to Fc receptors and C1q.
+Fc: Crystallizable, nonantigen-binding fragment of an immunoglobulin molecule obtained following papain digestion.
+Consists of the C-terminal portion of both heavy chains that is responsible for binding to Fc receptors and C1q.

-Fc receptors: Cell surface receptors which bind the Fc portion of particular immunoglobulin classes.
+Fc receptors: Cell surface receptors that bind the Fc portion of particular immunoglobulin classes.

-fibroblast: Connective tissue cell which produces collagen and plays an important part in wound healing.
+fibroblast: Connective tissue cell that produces collagen and plays an important part in wound healing.

 fluorescent antibody: An antibody conjugated to a fluorescent dye such as FITC.

-foam cell: Macrophages which have engulfed low density lipoproteins.
+foam cell: Macrophages that have engulfed low-density lipoproteins.
 They are characteristically present in atherosclerotic plaques.

-follicular dendritic cell: MHC class II-negative Fc receptor-positive dendritic cells which bear immune complexes on their surface and are involved in the generation of antibody-secreting cells and maintenance of B-cell memory in germinal centres.
-(N.B. a different cell type to interdigitating dendritic cells).
+follicular dendritic cell: MHC class II-negative Fc receptor-positive dendritic cells that bear immune complexes on their surface and are involved in the stimulation of B-cells and maintenance of B-cell memory in germinal centers.
+(Note: This is a different cell type to interdigitating dendritic cells).

 follicular helper T-cell: Subset of helper T-cells that direct B-cell development, class switch recombination and survival within germinal centers.

-framework regions: The relatively conserved amino acid sequences which flank the hypervariable regions in immunoglobulin and T-cell receptor variable regions and maintain a common overall structure for all V-region domains.
+framework regions: The relatively conserved amino acid sequences that flank the hypervariable regions in immunoglobulin and T-cell receptor variable regions and maintain a common overall structure for all V-region domains.